-The team at Cooma Monaro Railway are always on the move, and while much has been achieved already over the last few years, there is plenty of improvements to come.
+The team at Cooma Monaro Railway are always on the move, and while much has been achieved already over the last few years, our journey has only just begun.

 The following paragraphs highlight some of the projects that are underway as part of our comprehensive Conservation Management Plan for the Cooma Precinct and its associated Concept Plan for capital works going forward.